 If you’re unsatisfied at work, you’re not alone.

 According to a Gallup poll, just 30 percent of American employees are engaged and motivated at work.
-The reasons range from unhappiness with their bosses, to stress over hours, to simply not being inclined towards an office structure, but the ultimate takeaway is the same: for many people, a traditional office environment isn't working.
+The reasons range from unhappiness with their bosses, to stress over hours, to simply not being inclined towards an office structure.
+The ultimate takeaway is the same: for many people, a traditional office environment isn’t working.

-One impediment is that a lot of people don't know how to form an LLC.
-Others fear the the idea itself is implausible, and believe that they need a hierarchical structure for their company to be a success.
-Some many not even know whether it's possible to be a one-person corporation.
+One impediment is that a lot of people don’t know how to form an LLC.
+Others fear the the idea itself is implausible.
+They think that they need a hierarchical structure for their company to be a success.
+Some many not even know whether it’s possible to be a one-person corporation.

 Not only can you form a one-person corporation, you can thrive.